kholostovamk/Final-Project-Starter/DesignDocuments/proposal.md

 ---

 ## UML Diagram

-We created a detailed UML diagram in `DesignDocuments/PetInventoryUML.md` that reflects the complete class structure, fields, and methods.
+We created a detailed UML diagram stored at [UML.md](../DesignDocuments/UML.md) that reflects the complete class structure, fields, and methods.
 It includes all planned functionality and follows the MVC structure.

 ---